E. P. Thompson: Early life

-E.P.
-Thompson was born in Oxford to Methodist missionary parents: His father, Edward John Thompson (1886–1946) was a poet and admirer of the Nobel Prize–winning poet Tagore.
-His older brother was William Frank Thompson (1919–1944), a British officer in the Second World War, who was captured and shot aiding the Bulgarian anti-fascist partisans.
+E. P. Thompson was born in Oxford to Methodist missionary parents: His father, Edward John Thompson (1886–1946), was a poet and admirer of the Nobel Prize–winning poet Rabindranath Tagore.
+His older brother was William Frank Thompson (1920–1944), a British officer in the Second World War, who was captured and shot aiding the Bulgarian anti-fascist partisans.
+Edward Thompson and his mother wrote There is a Spirit in Europe: A Memoir of Frank Thompson (1947).
+This out of print memoir was re-released by Brittunculi Records & Books in 2024.
+Thompson would later write another book about his brother, published posthumously in 1996.

-Thompson attended two independent schools, The Dragon School in Oxford and Kingswood School in Bath.
+Thompson attended two private schools, The Dragon School in Oxford and Kingswood School in Bath.
 Like many he left school in 1941 to fight in the Second World War.
 He served in a tank unit in the Italian campaign, including at the fourth battle of Cassino.

-After his military service, he studied at Corpus Christi College, Cambridge, where he joined the Communist Party of Great Britain.
-In 1946, E. P. Thompson formed the Communist Party Historians Group with Christopher Hill, Eric Hobsbawm, Rodney Hilton, Dona Torr and others.
-In 1952 they launched the influential journal Past and Present.
+Thompson entered Corpus Christi College, Cambridge, in 1941, but left in 1942 to join the army.
+After the war he returned to Corpus to study History and graduated in 1946.
+He joined the Communist Party of Great Britain while at Cambridge.
+In 1946, Thompson formed the Communist Party Historians Group with Christopher Hill, Eric Hobsbawm, Rodney Hilton, Dona Torr, and others.
+In 1952 they launched the journal Past and Present.

-Career
+Scholarship

-William Morris
+1950s: William Morris

 Thompson's first major work of scholarship was his biography of William Morris, written while he was a member of the Communist Party.
 Subtitled From Romantic to Revolutionary, it was part of an effort by the Communist Party Historians' Group, inspired by Torr, to emphasise the domestic roots of Marxism in Britain at a time when the Communist Party was under attack for always following the Moscow line.
 It was also an attempt to take Morris back from the critics who for more than 50 years had emphasised his art and downplayed his politics.

 Although Morris's political work is well to the fore, Thompson also used his literary talents to comment on aspects of Morris's work, such as his early Romantic poetry, which had previously received relatively little consideration.
 As Thompson noted in his preface to the second edition (1976), the first edition (1955) appears to have received relatively little attention from the literary establishment because of its then-unfashionable Marxist point of view.
 However, the somewhat rewritten second edition was much better received.